Rod Kanehl

-Roderick Edwin Kanehl (April 1, 1934 – December 14, 2004) was an American second baseman and outfielder in Major League Baseball who played his entire career with the New York Mets (1962–1964).
+Roderick Edwin Kanehl (April 1, 1934 – December 14, 2004) was an American professional baseball second baseman and outfielder.
+He played in Major League Baseball (MLB) for the New York Mets from 1962 to 1964.
 Beloved by Mets fans, his attitude was exemplary for a team that lost a modern-era record 120 games in its inaugural season.
 Kanehl hit the first grand slam in Mets history on July 6, 1962, at the Polo Grounds.